tc39/proposal-type-annotations/README.md

 This comment convention is often found in build scripts, small web apps, server-side apps, and elsewhere where the cost/benefit tradeoff of adding a build-tool is too high.
-Even when no type-checking diagnostics in place, the comment convention is still leveraged in editors supporting types in their underlying JavaScript editing experience.
+Even when no type-checking diagnostics put in place, the comment convention is still leveraged in editors supporting types in their underlying JavaScript editing experience.

 Here's an example of the JSDoc-based type syntax from [TypeScript's JSDoc Reference](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html#param-and-returns).